 Put on a medium sized pot of water to boil.
 Meanwhile, clean and trim your green beans.
 When the water is ready, toss in the beans for 2-3 minutes to blanch.
 When it’s finished, strain the beans and rinse with ice water to stop the cooking process.

 Prepare the sauce in a small bowl and mince the garlic.
-Heat oil on a large pan or wok until HOT.
+Heat oil in a large pan or wok until HOT.
 Then, toss in the garlic and fry for 2 minutes or until browned.
 Then toss in the green beans and fry for 6-8 minutes, adding the sauce gradually.
 Just before it’s done, add a splash of vinegar and toss the beans for another minute.
-Serve as a side with your favourite dishes!
+Serve as a side with your favorite dishes!
 Goes great with white rice.

 ** You can adjust the amount of soy sauce and chili sauce to suit your taste.